oguzhan-yilmaz/balcony/docs/development/custom-resource-nodes.md

 # Custom Class Resource Nodes

-balcony has a class named `ResourceNode` that represent a small group of similarly named [AWS Operations]("Im aa tooltip").
+balcony has a class named `ResourceNode` that represent a small group of similarly named AWS Operations.

 Reading an AWS Operation would go through the following steps within the `ResourceNode` class:

 1. Get Operations Relations
 2. Generate API Parameters from Operation Data
-    a.
-Generate JMESPath Selector from Relations
+    1. Generate JMESPath Selector from Relations
-    b.
-Complement API Parameters List
+    2. Complement API Parameters List

 Custom ResourceNode classes can override selected functions to intercept the process of reading an operation.
 In this manner, balcony behaves as a framework for correctly generating API parameters.